linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 kernel, creating a bootable root disk, and creating i370 executables that run with this kernel.
 There are two options for actually running
 these:
-* Copy them out of this container, and running them on a VM session on actual System/390 hardware (should also work on z/Series.)
+* Copy them out of this container, and run them on a VM session on actual System/390 hardware (should also work on z/Series.)
 * Run the Hercules emulator.